-Reception Desk

-Internal callers, dial "0."
+Reception Desk: Internal callers, dial "0."
 External callers dial 740-363-1146.

-Business Office

-Open Monday-Friday 8:30 a.m.-11:30 a.m. and 1 p.m.- 4:30 p.m.
+Business Office: Open Monday-Friday 8:30 a.m.-11:30 a.m. and 1 p.m.- 4:30 p.m.
 Postage stamps and postage for outgoing packages may be purchased at the Business Office window during its hours of operation.

-Mail Room

-The mail room is located in the lower level of Werner Hall and is usually open Monday-Friday 9 a.m. - 11 a.m. and 2 p.m. -4 p.m.
+Mail Room: The mailroom is located in the lower level of Werner Hall and is usually open Monday-Friday 9 a.m. - 11 a.m. and 2 p.m. -4 p.m.
 Mail is only delivered and picked up at the school Monday through Friday.
 The mail room is closed on MTSO and legal holidays.
-Mail room operating hours are posted on the mail room door.
-Students can access their mailbox at any time by entering through the Coffee Shop door using the swipe card given to them by the Facilities Manager when Werner Hall is locked.
+Mailroom operating hours are posted on the mailroom door.
+Students can access their mailbox at any time by entering through the Coffee Shop door, using the swipe card given to them by the Housing Coordinator, when Werner Hall is locked.

 Every student is assigned a mailbox and will keep this same mailbox throughout enrollment at MTSO.
-Students can send and receive both U.S. and campus mail through the mail room.
-Students will initially receive their mailbox number and combination during orientation, or may stop at the Business Office in Werner Hall to retrieve mailbox information.
-It is the responsibility of the student to know their mailbox number and combination and to remove the contents of the mailbox on a regular basis.
+Students can send and receive both U.S. and campus mail through the mailroom.
+Students receive their mailbox number and combination at Orientation, or they may stop at the Business Office in Werner Hall.
+It is the responsibility of the student to remove the contents of the mailbox on a regular basis.
 Often, important notices (including academic work) are sent through campus mail.